trishasarkar/cat_vs_dog_SVMclassifier/README.md

-# cat_vs_dog_SVMclassifier
+# cat_vs_dog_ensemble
-Classification of Cat and Dog images using SVM.
+Classification of Cat and Dog images using Ensemble Methods.